MP for Wirral West

 Parliamentary Under-Secretary (Northern Ireland Office)

-Matthew Patrick is a Labour (Co-op) MP for Wirral West, elected in 2024.
-He serves as a Parliamentary Under-Secretary for the Northern Ireland Office, a role he has held since September 2025.
-He has previously sat on the Foreign Affairs Committee and on the Football Governance Bill [HL] committee in 2025.
+Matthew Patrick is the Labour (Co-op) MP for Wirral West, elected in 2024.
+He serves as Parliamentary Under-Secretary at the Northern Ireland Office from September 2025.
+He previously sat on the Foreign Affairs Committee and was a member of the Football Governance Bill committee.

 Generated 21 February 2026